jyojay/deep-learning-challenge/README.md

 ### Step 2: Compile, Train, and Evaluate the Model
 - A neural network model is created by assigning the number of input features (44) and nodes for each layer using TensorFlow and Keras.
-- Tthe first hidden layer has an activation function `relu`and 80 neurons.
+- The first hidden layer has an activation function `relu`and 80 neurons.
 - A second hidden layer with an activation function `relu` is created with 30 neurons.
 - Output layer is added with 1 neuron and activation function `sigmoid` since we were creating a binary classification model </br>
 ![image](https://github.com/jyojay/deep-learning-challenge/assets/132628129/552cf35c-a16c-4e50-9005-7fe125c5ee65)